featherhawk essences

 With regular use you can:

-• Free yourself from old habits and safely let go of the past
+• Free yourself from old habits

-• Release stress and experience relaxation and peace of mind
+• Release stress and tension

 • Give yourself permission to change

-• Restore emotional balance and harmony to handle your life every day
+• Restore emotional balance and harmony

-• Help yourself and others achieve health and balance in their lives safely and easily
+• Help yourself and others achieve health and balance

 The power of essence therapy is multi-layered: